 Even before you are executing the sales deed, you must carry out the title search.
 Firstly you need to identify who is the current owner of the property and then further when you have all the details deed comes into the picture.
 It is called a title deed, this legal document is also known as a sales deed, gift deed, etc.

 Related Post - How Investing In Kohinoor Coral Can Help You Build A Fortune

 While you are performing the title search of the property, you can even check the encumbrances of the property at the sub-registrar office.
 You must know if the property is free and clear from the legal dues.
 All the background concerns of the property can be solved at the office.
 Verify if there are any third party claims and mortgages on the property.
 To obtain the encumbrance certificate you need to submit a copy of the sales deed at the sub-registrar office.

 Related Post- How to Save Tax on Real Estate Investment?

 Agriculture to Non-Agriculture land

-If any land is designated as an agricultural land it can be used for residential purposes.
-Any kind of construction in this land will be rendered as illegal.
+If any land is designated as agricultural land it can be used for residential purposes.
+Any kind of construction on this land will be rendered illegal.
 Several state laws restrict the purchase of agricultural land by non-agricultural buyers.

 The buyer must examine the master plan and identify if the property is developed in accordance with the zoning plans stated by the laws.
 Town Planning Authority permits the change of land use if required.
 This document is also known as the Conversion land use certificate.